Data journeys in design, journalism and education.

 Before joining DATA4CHANGE Michael was the Design Director at Beyond Words Studio.
 He’s worked for design studios in New York City and ran his own studio in Rotterdam, where he also taught at the Willem de Kooning Academy.

-Krystina is a data journalist at The Times and The Sunday Times in London.
+Krystina is a data journalist at The Economist in London.
 She is also a director at Glitch Digital, a journalism tech startup.
 Her work was recognised by 30 To Watch In Journalism, DRUM and GEN Awards.

 Charles Nduka is co-founder and chief scientist of Emteq which develops facial expressions and emotionally intelligent wearables.
 Applications of their technology include virtual and augmented reality as well as monitoring treatment outcomes in depression and Parkinsons disease.